harrisj/nicar-sinatra/README.md

-# Ruby seems cool, but can you do one of them there websites with it?
+# Ruby seems cool, but can you build web stuff with it?

 Yes!
 This section of the class will discuss how to build websites with Ruby.